What is Autocharge?

 You can stop charging by pressing the 'Stop' button in the screen of the charger.

-Tip: It can still be practical to keep the app and/or charging card at hand in case autocharge does not work unexpectedly.
+Tip: It can still be practical to keep the app and/or charging card at hand in case Autocharge does not work as expected.

 Each car with a CCS plug has a unique code that is exchanged with the charger when the plug is inserted into the car.
 Unlike the unique code of a charging code the unique code of a car is very hard to copy or modify.